How to sustain motivation and persevere with a career change

 1. Choose someone you can talk to regularly about what you’re doing to keep you accountable.
 This will help you focus and will remind you not to be too hard on yourself.

 1. Try new things – meet new people, pursue new interests, or plan to do one thing you’ve never done before every week.
-When driven by purpose, it’s easier to keep building motivation which ultimately leads to success.
+When driven by purpose, it’s easier to keep building motivation which ultimately leads to career change success.

 1. Celebrate your accomplishments, no matter how small they may seem, and don’t beat yourself up when you fail.
 Every step is important, and you’ll learn as much if not more from your mistakes as your successes.